Educational Programs

 The goal of the Engineering for Humanitarian Action (EHA) educational programs is to strengthen the capabilities of humanitarian actors by cultivating specialized technical knowledge and skills and by promoting critical thinking on the use of technology in humanitarian settings.

-Additional courses and workshops will be introduced in the future.
-If you are interested in developing new courses and workshops that align with our mission please get in touch.
+If you are interested in developing new courses and workshops that align with our mission please get in touch anytime.

 Module on Policy, Geopolitics, and Strategy of Cybersecurity